miguel-square/TubeLearning/README.md

 ### Should have

-- A user should be to save the current course progress
+- A user should be able to save the current course progress
 - A user should be able to rate a course
 - A user should be able to list its courses by rating